OleHolmNielsen/Niflheim_system/docs/Slurm_installation.rst

 Installing RPMs
 ===============

+Study the configuration information in the Quick Start Administrator_Guide_.
 The RPMs to be installed on the head node, compute nodes, and slurmdbd_ node can vary by configuration, but here is a suggested starting point:

 * **Head/Master** node where the slurmctld_ daemon runs::